Can I Sue the City If a Pothole Damages My Vehicle in Georgia?

 A 2023 AAA Auto Club Group survey reported that the number of drivers needing pothole-related repairs jumped 57% in just one year, with many facing an average repair bill of $406.
 That adds up quickly, especially since drivers often need multiple pothole-related repairs each year.

-For Georgia motorists, the frustration is twofold: not only can a single jolt from a pothole knock your wheels out of alignment or damage suspension, but when a pothole damages my vehicle in Georgia, seeking compensation isn’t straightforward.
+For Georgia motorists, the frustration is twofold: not only can a single jolt from a pothole knock your wheels out of alignment or damage suspension, but getting reimbursed for road-defect damage isn’t straightforward.

-In this article, we’ll explain how liability works, the steps drivers should take after a pothole accident, and the process of filing a claim if you believe the city should be held responsible.
+In this article, we’ll explain how liability works, the steps drivers should take after a pothole incident, and the process of filing a claim if you believe the city should be held responsible.

-Pothole damages my vehicle in Georgia — road hazards like this can cause costly repairs and potential injury claims.
+Deep potholes on Georgia roads can cause costly repairs and potential injury claims.

 How Does Sovereign Immunity Work in Georgia?

-In Georgia, government agencies are generally protected from lawsuits through a legal principle called sovereign immunity — which directly affects claims when a pothole damages my vehicle in Georgia.
+In Georgia, government agencies are generally protected from lawsuits through a legal principle called sovereign immunity — which directly affects claims for pothole-related vehicle damage.
 Because of this, you can’t automatically sue the city or county for damages.
 To succeed, you must show that the government had prior notice of the pothole, failed to act within a reasonable time, and follow the strict procedures outlined in the Georgia Tort Claims Act (GTCA).

 The GTCA, created in 1992, is the law that sets out when the state waives its immunity and allows people to bring claims.
 Under the GTCA, you may have a case if: